Many people with storage units find themselves in a bind when they need to find something quickly...

-- Sports or Camping Equipment: These can endure a lot when you're using them, but if they are sitting for long periods of time, you'll find that they are built of materials that are susceptible to the elements in ways you may have not anticipated.
+- Sports or Camping Equipment: These can endure a lot when you're using them, but if they are sitting for long periods of time, you'll find that they are built of materials that are susceptible to the elements in ways you may not have anticipated.

 Reasons to Rent a Climatized Unit

-There are a few different reasons people usually rent climate-controlled units, and why you might as well, including:
+There are a few different reasons people usually rent climate-controlled units and why you might as well, including:

 - If you plan on storing collectibles, antiques, valuables, or other irreplaceable items: Any things you store that have monetary or sentimental value are worth taking extra precautions for.
 Better safe than sorry, right?

-Difference Between Climate Controlled and Regular Units
+Difference Between Climate-Controlled and Regular Units

-Not all items that you store need to be in a climate-controlled storage unit.
+Not all items you store need to be in a climate-controlled storage unit.
 However, it's important to know which ones *do* so that you don't find yourself frustrated and in a bind because your things were ruined or aren't in as good of condition as when you originally stored them.